JohnFunk-VMW/CloudBrews-SampleApp/README.md

 In this excercise you will work with an already compleated sample applicaitons to learn more about cloud foundry.
 Using the pre-built sample app you will do the following:
   * Push the applicaiton to Pivotal Cloud Foundry
   * Scale the applicaiton so there are multiple instances running, and see how this make it fault tollerant
-  * Make the app adhear to the 12 Factor design methodology by making the app store its state in a backing store rather than keeping it in the application context.
    * Blue-Green deploy a second copy of the applicaiton, by winding up instances of the new version, while winding down instances of the old version.

 ## Setup
 Start by cleaning up after the last person and making a directory in your Google Compute Engine Console and changing into it.